lyk64/cfg-cloner/README.md

 12. Click Run

+13. The cfgspace and writemask .coe files will be in the C:\MindShare\Arbor\python

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.